 You should always keep your air conditioner upright, even during storage or shipping when possible.
 Air conditioners should never be installed or operated on their side.
 It can damage various components and interfere with normal operation.

-Sideways Installation Could Damage the Compressor
+Damage to the Compressor

-The compressor of an air conditioner is a bit like a small electric motor in that it has gears and turning parts that require lubrication.
+The compressor of an air conditioner is an important part of A/C operation, helping to move the refrigerant to dissipate the heat.
+It's a bit like a small electric motor in that it has gears and turning parts that require lubrication.
 The lubrication in the air conditioner compressor comes in the form of oil, typically located in the compressor case itself.

 Condensation Won't Drain Properly

-Ventilation Grates Can Collect Rain Water
+Ventilation Grates Collect Rainwater

-Storage, Shipment and Installation
+Storage, Shipment, and Installation

 When you move the unit to the location where you plan to install it, you may have to set it on its side temporarily prior to setting it in place.
 It's fine to do this, as long as you don't install the unit sideways and you don't turn it on for 24 hours.